jd-13/TFHelpers/docs/ScikitLearnWrapper.md

 `SKTFWrapper` which provide further functionality.
 Currently only `TFRegressor` is available.

 ## TFRegressor
-If you wish to create a regression model you can inherit for the `TFRegressor` class which provides a lot of functionality, leaving the methods `_buildGraph` and `_buildModelName` for you to implement.
+If you wish to create a regression model you can inherit from the `TFRegressor` class which provides a lot of functionality, leaving the methods `_buildGraph` and `_buildModelName` for you to implement.